jenstroeger/python-package-template/README.md

 ## Versioning, publishing and changelog

-To enable automation for versioning, package publishing, and changelog generation it is important to use meaningful [conventional commit messages](https://www.conventionalcommits.org/)!
+To enable automation for [semantic versioning](https://semver.org/), package publishing, and changelog generation it is important to use meaningful [conventional commit messages](https://www.conventionalcommits.org/)!
 This package template already has a built-in semantic release support enabled which is set up to take care of all three of these aspects — every time changes are merged into the `main` branch.

 If you’d like to receive Slack notifications whenever a new release is published, follow the comments in the [Release Notification](https://github.com/jenstroeger/python-package-template/tree/main/.github/workflows/release-notifications.yaml) Action and set up a Slack bot by following [the instructions here](https://github.com/slackapi/slack-github-action#setup-2).